-- a.
-Unfinished Business.
-This is business being considered by the House at the time of its last adjournment.
-Its consideration shall be resumed until it is disposed of. - The Unfinished Business at the end of a session shall be resumed at the commencement of the next session as if no adjournment has taken place.
-At the end of the term of a Congress, all unfinished business are deemed terminated. - b.
+a.
+Unfinished Business. - This is business being considered by the House at the time of its last adjournment.
+Its consideration shall be resumed until it is disposed of.

+The Unfinished Business at the end of a session shall be resumed at the commencement of the next session as if no adjournment has taken place.
+At the end of the term of a Congress, all unfinished business are deemed terminated.

+- b.
 Business for the Day.
-These are bills, resolutions and other measures set on the Calendar for the Day by the Committee on Rules.
-They shall be considered, as far as practicable, in the order in which they are listed in the Calendar and after the Unfinished Business. - c.
+These are bills, resolutions and other measures set on the Calendar of Business for the Day by the Committee on Rules.
+They shall be considered, as far as practicable, in the order in which they are listed in the Calendar of Business and after the Unfinished Business. - c.
 Business for a Certain Date.
 This is business set for consideration on a certain date.
 Measures shall be considered in chronological order until disposed of on the date set and on subsequent days unless the continuation of the consideration of any business therein included is set for another day.
-No business in this Calendar shall be set for consideration unless it has been placed therein two (2) session days prior to such consideration. - d.
+No business in this Calendar of Business shall be set for consideration unless it has been placed therein two (2) session days prior to such consideration.

+- d.
 Business for Thursday and Friday.
-Bills of local application shall be included in the Calendar for Thursday and Friday.
-Such bills shall be arranged and considered in the order set by the Committee on Rules.
-No local bill shall be set for consideration unless it has been placed in this Calendar two (2) session days prior to such consideration. - e.
+These are bills, resolutions and other measures of local application set on the Calendar for Thursday and Friday.
+Such bills and resolutions shall be arranged and considered in the order set by the Committee on Rules. - e.
 Bills and Joint Resolutions on Third Reading.
 Bills and Joint Resolutions shall be submitted to final vote by nominal voting after printed copies thereof in final form have been distributed to the Members at least three (3) days prior to the final vote thereon except when the President certifies to the necessity of their immediate enactment to meet a public calamity or emergency. - f.
 Unassigned Business.
 Bills, resolutions, and other measures reported out by the committees but not calendared for Second Reading by the Committee on Rules may be included in the Calendar of Unassigned Business.
-Any business included in this Calendar may be set for consideration on motion of a Member with the unanimous approval of the

-House: Provided, That it shall be included in the Calendar of Business at least two (2) days prior to such consideration.
+Any business included in this Calendar may be set for consideration on motion of a Member with the unanimous approval of the House: Provided, That it shall be included in the Calendar of Business at least two (2) days prior to such consideration.

-The Calendar shall be distributed each day of session, posted in the House website and, as far as practicable, sent through electronic mail to the Members before the commencement of session unless there is no addition to the one previously distributed, in which case a note to this effect on the Order of Business shall be sufficient.
+The Calendar of Business shall be distributed each day of session, posted in the House website and, as far as practicable, sent through electronic mail to the Members before the commencement of session unless there is no addition to the one previously distributed, in which case a note to this effect on the Order of Business shall be sufficient.

-Section 80.
+Section 81.
 Voting. - Every Member present shall vote on every question unless a Member inhibits from voting on account of personal or pecuniary interest therein.
 The names of Members who abstain, inhibit themselves or opt not to vote shall be entered in the Journal of the House.

-Section 81.
+Section 82.
 Sessions Open to the Public. - Sessions shall be open to the public.
 However, when the security of the State or the dignity of the House or any of its Members are affected by any motion or petition being considered, the House may hold executive sessions.

-In order not to disrupt the proceedings, occupants in the galleries shall be prohibited from using their cameras and video recorders except those authorized by the House.
+Guests and visitors in the galleries are prohibited from using their cameras and video recorders.
 Cellular phones and other similar electronic devices shall be put in silent mode.